HishamAlNaji/Learning-Journal/read03.md

       3. Download and compile the source code.

 ##### here is a [link](https://git-scm.com/download) that you can download git for win , mac and linux .

+#### For mor info. about how git works and some commands that can be used open this [link](https://www.udemy.com/blog/git-tutorial-a-comprehensive-guide/) .